siddhpatil6/dsaquestions/README.md

 <h3>🔹 5.
 Abstraction (Hiding Complexity & Showing Only Essentials)</h3>
 <p>A driver doesn’t need to know how the engine works, just how to start the car.</p>
+<p>🔹 Abstraction is about hiding implementation details and exposing only relevant functionality. </p>
 <pre>
 abstract class Vehicle {
   void start(); // Abstract method (no implementation)